Automattic/mcp-server-gravatar/README.md

 1. `get_profile_by_id`
    - Retrieve comprehensive Gravatar profile information using a profile identifier.
 Returns detailed user profile data including display name, location, job title, company, bio/description, pronouns, pronunciation, verified social accounts, avatar details, and profile URLs.
 Additional authenticated data may include languages, interests, links, contact info, and gallery images.
    - Required inputs:
      - `profileIdentifier` (string): Profile identifier for the Gravatar profile.
-Accepts: SHA256 hash of normalized email address (preferred), MD5 hash of normalized email address (deprecated), or Gravatar profile URL slug (e.g., 'username' from gravatar.com/username).
+A Profile Identifier is either an email address that has been normalized (e.g. lower-cased and trimmed) and then hashed with either SHA256 (preferred) or MD5 (deprecated), or Gravatar profile URL slug (e.g., 'username' from gravatar.com/username).
    - Returns: Profile object as JSON with comprehensive user information

 2. `get_profile_by_email`